Nanjing: Public transport

-The city also boasts an efficient public transport network, which mainly consists of bus, taxi and metro systems.
+The city has an efficient public transport network, which mainly consists of bus, taxi and metro systems.
 The bus network, which is currently run by three companies since 2011, provides more than 370 routes covering all parts of the city and suburban areas.
 At present, the Nanjing Metro system has a grand total of 449 km of route and 208 stations across 12 lines.
 They are Line 1, Line 2, Line 3, Line 4, Line 7, Line 10, Line S1, Line S3, Line S6, Line S7, Line S8 and Line S9.
 The city is planning to complete a 17-line Metro and light-rail system by 2030.
 The expansion of the Metro network will greatly facilitate intracity transport and reduce the currently heavy traffic congestion.

-Metro

 Nanjing's first subway officially opened on September 3, 2005.
 It is the sixth city in mainland China to open a subway.
 As of 2019, Nanjing subway has 12 lines and 208 stations, with a total length of 449 kilometers and an average daily passenger flow.
-With more than 3.4 million passengers, the length of subway lines ranks seventh in China (after Beijing, Shanghai, Guangzhou, Chengdu, Hangzhou and Shenzhen) and eighth in the world.
+With more than 3.4 million passengers, the length of subway lines ranks seventh in China and eighth in the world.

-Bus

 As of the end of 2018, Nanjing had 6,909 buses, operating 468 bus lines, with a total length of 7670.9 km, an average daily mileage of 1,178 e6km, and an average daily passenger volume of 2,182 million.
 At present, Nanjing has eliminated buses below the National III standard and non-air-conditioned buses, and the number of pure electric buses ranks second in the world.

-Taxi

 As of the end of 2019, there were more than 12,000 real-name certified taxis in Nanjing.
 The appearance of the taxis was mostly uniform yellow and black, and the royal blue luxury taxis were a minority.
-At present, there are four types of taxi tariff standards in Nanjing: ordinary car 11 yuan / 3 kilometers, base price 2.4 yuan / km for car kilometers; mid-range car 11 yuan / 2.5 kilometers, 2.9 yuan / km; high-end cars 11 Yuan / 2 km, 2.9 Yuan / km; pure electric vehicles 11 Yuan / 2.5 km, 2.9 yuan / km.

-Online car-hailing

-As of July 2019, there are 6 online ride-hailing platforms in Nanjing, namely Meituan Taxi, Didi Chuxing, First Taxi-hailing, Cao Cao Special Car, Shenzhou Special Car, T3 Travel, and the current car qualification rate of each platform is 70% the above.
+As of July 2019, there are six online ride-hailing platforms in Nanjing, namely Meituan Taxi, Didi Chuxing, First Taxi-hailing, Cao Cao Special Car, Shenzhou Special Car, T3 Travel, and the current car qualification rate of each platform is 70% the above.
 At present, there are about 13,000 online car-hailing vehicles legally applying for "car permits" in Nanjing.